epadam/Production-Time-Series-Prediction-System/tutorial.md

 ### Model development

-0. Install required tools()
+0. Create a new notebook, install required tools for data versioning, model tracking, model versioning, model inspection, pipeline orchestration

-1. Create a new notebook, load the data from data storage, do EDA, model training, evaluation
+1. Load the data from data storage, do EDA, model training, evaluation

 2. Build tfx pipeline components and compile the pipeline